kiarashAlizadeh/CipherShark/README.md

 5. **Security Setup**: Apply security settings
 6. **Summary Display**: Show final information and instructions

+### Configuration File Detection

+The script automatically detects and uses the configuration file if it exists in the same directory.
+The script will:

+- Ask if you have a configuration file
+- Allow you to specify the filename
+- Load all settings automatically
+- Skip interactive questions when using configuration file

 <h2 id="troubleshooting">🔧 Troubleshooting</h2>

 ### Issue: Script won't execute

 ```bash